jessicafarias/NewsWeek/README.md

 ![screenshot](/assets/images/screenshot.png)

-This web page is developed by HTML5 and CSS only, without using any framework or library.
+This web page is developed by HTML5, CSS and bootstrap.

 ## Built With